openhab/org.openhab.binding.zwave/doc/hank/hkzwfld01_0_0.md

 ## Overview

-HANK Flood Sensor is a device that is capable od both detecting leaks and floods when the level of water gest too low in a pool or a tank.
-Flood Sensor can work with your Z-Wave network to prevent emergencies such as burst water boiler to leakingar conditioners.
+<p&gtHANK Flood Sensor is a device that is capable od both detecting leaks and floods when the level of water gest too low in a pool or a tank.
+Flood Sensor can work with your Z-Wave network to prevent emergencies such as burst water boiler to leakingar conditioners.</p&gt <p&gtIt includes:</p&gt <p&gt-Lastest Z-Wave protocol.</p&gt <p&gt-Security 0 and secutiry 2 framework implemented with AES-128 encryption.</p&gt <p&gt-Two installation ways optional.</p&gt <p&gt-Temperature sensor.</p&gt <p&gt-Vibration sensor.</p&gt <p&gt-Up to 1 year battery live.</p&gt <p&gt-Low battery alert.</p&gt <p&gt-Firmware OTA upgrade supported.</p&gt

-It includes:

--Lastest Z-Wave protocol.

--Security 0 and secutiry 2 framework implemented with AES-128 encryption.

--Two installation ways optional.

--Temperature sensor.

--Vibration sensor.

--Up to 1 year battery live.

--Low battery alert.

--Firmware OTA upgrade supported.

 ### Inclusion Information

-Add Flood Sensor into Z-Wave Network:

-1- Open the cover.

-2- Place the device within the direct range of your Z-Wave controller.

-3- Set the main controller's adding mode (see the controller's manual).

-4- Click the Z-button once or triple click the Z-button quickly, the LED indicator should blink fast in blue.

-5- Wait for the adding process to end.

-6- Successful adding will be confirmed by the Z-Wave controller's message.
+<p&gtAdd Flood Sensor into Z-Wave Network:</p&gt <p&gt1- Open the cover.</p&gt <p&gt2- Place the device within the direct range of your Z-Wave controller.</p&gt <p&gt3- Set the main controller's adding mode (see the controller's manual).</p&gt <p&gt4- Click the Z-button once or triple click the Z-button quickly, the LED indicator should blink fast in blue.</p&gt <p&gt5- Wait for the adding process to end.</p&gt <p&gt6- Successful adding will be confirmed by the Z-Wave controller's message.</p&gt

 ### Exclusion Information

-Remove Flood Sensor into Z-Wave Network:

-1- Open the cover.

-2- Place the device within the direct range of your Z-Wave controller.

-3- Set the main controller's remove mode (see the controller's manual).

-4- Click the Z-button once or triple click the Z-button quickly, the LED indicator should blink fast in orange.

-5- Wait for the removing process to end.

-6- Successful removing will be confirmed by the Z-Wave controller's message.
+<p&gtRemove Flood Sensor into Z-Wave Network:</p&gt <p&gt1- Open the cover.</p&gt <p&gt2- Place the device within the direct range of your Z-Wave controller.</p&gt <p&gt3- Set the main controller's remove mode (see the controller's manual).</p&gt <p&gt4- Click the Z-button once or triple click the Z-button quickly, the LED indicator should blink fast in orange.</p&gt <p&gt5- Wait for the removing process to end.</p&gt <p&gt6- Successful removing will be confirmed by the Z-Wave controller's message.</p&gt

 ### Wakeup Information